Academic Advising and Support Services

 The Division of Lifelong Learning hosts several professional post-baccalaureate certificate programs, including the only post-baccalaureate American Bar Association-approved paralegal program in northeast Oklahoma.
 For additional information regarding any of our programs, visit the Division of Continuing Education.
 For business programs, visit the Center for Executive and Professional Development (CEPD).
 For science and engineering programs, visit Continuing Science and Engineering (CESE).
 For the Unabridged Education, Life Enrichment, and Certificate Programs, visit Lifelong Learning.

-In October, 2007, the City of Tulsa and TU agreed to an historic public-private partnership under which TU manages operations at The Thomas Gilcrease Institute of American History and Art, commonly known as the Gilcrease Museum, one of the country’s best facilities for the preservation and study of American art and history.
-The museum houses the world’s largest, most comprehensive collection of art and artifacts of the American West, including an unparalleled collection of Native American art and material.
+In October, 2007, the City of Tulsa and TU agreed to an historic public-private partnership under which TU manages operations at Tulsa’s Gilcrease Museum, home to the world’s largest, most comprehensive collection of art and artifacts of the American West.
 The partnership, which formally began on July 1, 2008, has resulted in numerous strategic opportunities for the museum, including streamlining its management structure, advancing and preserving the collection, and providing unparalleled opportunities for academic research of the museum’s extensive holdings.
 The Gilcrease partnership allows TU to leverage its nationally recognized academic resources in western American history, art history, anthropology, and archaeology to create a better understanding of the museum collection.
 The Helmerich Center for American Research, which opened in 2014, enhances scholarly opportunities at the Gilcrease Museum.

 Phi Kappa Phi was founded in 1897 as the Lambda Sigma Eta Society at the University of Maine.
 In 1900, the society added chapters at the Pennsylvania State College (now Pennsylvania State University) and the University of Tennessee and was renamed Phi Kappa Phi.
 The University of Tulsa chapter, chartered in 1990, is one of over 250 chapters in the United States.

 Phi Kappa Phi elects members from all recognized branches of academic endeavor.
 Members are selected on the basis of high academic achievement and good character.
-Inductees may include a maximum of ten percent of the graduate students in the University, ten percent of all graduating seniors, and no more than five percent of juniors.
+Inductees may include a maximum of 10 percent of the graduate students in the university.